stevevance/divvy-munging/README.md

 * Ask for it on Twitter with the [#DivvyData](https://twitter.com/search?q=%23divvydata) hashtag.
 * Post in the [Divvy Data Google group](https://groups.google.com/forum/#!forum/divvydata).
 * Come to [Open Gov Hack Night]([http://opengovhacknight.org) on Tuesday nights at the Merchandise Mart
-* Contact [Steven Vance](http://twitter.com/stevevance), repo creator if the above methods don't work
+* Contact [Steven Vance](http://twitter.com/stevevance), repo creator if the above methods don't work out